Flag of Nevada: History

-The first flag of Nevada was created by Governor John Sparks and Col. Harry Day in 1905.
+The first flag of Nevada was created by Governor John Sparks and Colonel Harry Day in 1905.
 It was based strongly on Nevada's natural resources of gold and silver.
-The blue of the flag was based directly on the color of the flag of the United States.
+The blue of the flag was to be the same as the blue on the flag of the United States.

+According to San Francisco Call there was a state flag made in 1912 for the Panama–Pacific International Exposition.
+It was given to Governor Tasker Oddie by the Charles C Moore, president of the exposition.
+The banner was white with the word "NEVADA" on top and the state seal in the center with the date of the exposition below.

+The second flag of Nevada was designed by Miss Clara Crisler in 1915.
+The flag sought to be more representative of Nevada by adding the state seal as the center point of the flag.
+The flag retained the same blue field as the previous flag.
+The 36 stars on the flag represented how Nevada was the 36th state in the union.
+The flag proved popular, but the abundance of colors on the seal was too expensive to produce which led to the adoption of a new flag in 1929.
+A state flag measuring around 5 x 8 feet was given to the USS Nevada in May of 1915.

 The current flag had its origin in a design contest announced in 1926.
 The winning design, by Louis Shellback III, was subjected to some revision in the state legislature, where there was disagreement between the two houses over the placement of the word "Nevada" on the flag.
 A compromise was reached, and in 1929 Governor Fred B. Balzar signed into law a bill adopting the new flag.
 In 1989, however, a legislative researcher discovered that the bill as sent to and signed by the governor did not accurately reflect the 1929 legislative agreement.
 The flag used from 1929 until it was revised in 1991 displayed the letters of the word "Nevada" in a complete circle around the flag's single star, with the "N" of Nevada at the uppermost tip of the star indicating its "northern" position in the civil war, and with each of the other letters of the word Nevada located in the spaces between the remaining points of the star, displaying near each junction of the star's pentagonal center.
 Thus, "Nevada" was spelt from the "N" at the top, radiating clockwise E, V, A, D, A, in the spaces between the star's points.
 A law enacted in 1991 directed that the word "Nevada" appear below the star and above the sagebrush sprays, thus producing the current design.